Residential solar panels

 Remote controlled gate

-This panel is in the shade for part of the day, and provides adequate power should there be full sun.
-I have since moved the PV to the left side of the driveway where it gets more sun, and added another 25W panel, in parallel, that is facing due east for early morning sun; it can also be manually swiveled to face west.
-They don't charge together; they would certainly overcharge a small gel cell battery of 7-12Ah; I no longer use them.
+This panel is in the shade for part of the day and provides adequate power should there be full sun.
+I have since moved the PV to the left side of the driveway where it gets more light and added another 25W PV in parallel that is facing due east for early morning; it can also be manually swiveled to the west.
+They don't supply amps together; they would certainly overcharge a small gel cell battery of 7 - 2Ah; I no longer use them.

 There are three ways to charge your battery.